ajalt/mordant/README.md

 ```

 You can customize the prompt behavior further or convert the response to other types
 creating a subclass of the `Prompt` class.
+Mordant includes `StringPrompt`, `YesNoPrompt`, and
+`ConfirmationPrompt` classes for common use cases.

 ## Installation